saifaustcse/SDLC-Methodologies/README.md

     Cons:

         * Cannot accommodate changing requirements.
-        * Any change in the later stages would lead to cost higher as the changes would be required in all the phases
+        * Requirement change at the later stages would lead to cost higher as the changes would be required in all the phases
         * No working software module is produced until late during the life cycle.
         * The progress of the stage is hard to measure while it is still in the development
         * Not suitable for the projects where requirements are at a moderate to high risk of changing.